What is red diesel?

 The categories and uses of vehicles permitted to use rebated fuel were gradually added over the years to reflect the changes in machinery used and the amount of road use.

-1947 – Mobile cranes used only on roads as cranes were given a reduction in excise duty.
+1947 – Mobile cranes were used only on roads as cranes were given a reduction in excise duty.

-1949 – Tractors and agricultural machinery, trench digging vehicles on public roads not hauling any load were given special rates.
+1949 – Tractors and agricultural machinery, trench-digging vehicles on public roads not hauling any load were given special rates.

 1950 – The concession was extended to vehicles operating in woodland and to vehicles operating within fifteen miles of farms or woodland that were engaged in hauling between farms and/or estates.

-1952 – Legislation expressly stated that no road vehicles, other road rollers and other specifically exempted vehicles, were entitled to use rebated heavy oils.
+1952 – Legislation expressly stated that no road vehicles, other road rollers and other specifically exempted vehicles were entitled to use rebated heavy oils.

 The list of exempted vehicles included ploughing engines, tractors, agricultural engines, mechanical diggers, trenchers, mobile cranes and mowing machines.